History of Multan: Ancient era

 Multan was conquered and included in the province of Arachosia by Achaemenid ruler Darius the great in 500 BC era.
 At the time Multan was part of Gandharan civilization.

 Greek Invasion (327-325 BC)

 Siege of Multan by Alexander the Great.
 André Castaigne (1898- 1899).

 Multan was ruled by various native empires before the invasion of Alexander the Great.
-It is said by some historians that when Alexander was fighting for the city, a poisoned arrow struck him, making him ill and eventually leading to his death.
+It is said by some historians that when Alexander was fighting for the city, a poisoned arrow struck injuring him fatally and eventually leading to his death.
 The exact place where Alexander was hit by the arrow can be seen in the old city premises.
 The noted Chinese traveller Huen Tsang visited Multan in 641.

 Under Sindh's Dynasties(489-712 AD)

 Multan later remained under control of Rai dynasty and Brahman Dynasty of Sindh.

 Medieval era

 In the 7th century, Multan had its first arrival of the Muslim armies.
 Armies led by Al Muhallab ibn Abi Suffrah launched numerous raids from Persia into India in 664 for inclusion of the area into their empires.